At least fourteen dead in Alabama tornado -sheriff

 Photos on social media from a highway near Smiths Station, about 20 miles (32 km) east of Beauregard, showed a large bar called the Buck Wild Saloon with its roof torn off and missing most of a wall after the storm swept through.

 Alabama Governor Kay Ivey warned residents on Twitter that more severe weather might be on the way.
-She said the state was working to help families who had been impacted.
+She said the state was working to help families who had been affected.

 “Our hearts go out to those who lost their lives in the storms that hit Lee County today,” Ivey wrote on Twitter.
 “Praying for their families & everyone whose homes or businesses were affected.”